 Working papers

-Albert Bo Zhao, and Peiyi Zhao
+Albert Bo Zhao

 Predicting the Predictable: Decomposing and Forecasting Stock Returns in a Data-rich Environment